Genitourinary Medicine (GUM)

 Specialty Training Board Information

-The London Specialty School of Genitourinary Medicine holds Specialty Training Board meetings three times per year.
-The purpose of this group is to bring together specialty leads from postgraduate medical training programmes across the three London local education and training board areas to consider issues of mutual interest in relation to Genitourinary Medicine training, and to foster and share good training practice on a pan London basis.
+The London Specialty School of Medicine holds Genitourinary Medicine Specialty Training Committee (STC) meetings three times per year.
+The purpose of this group is to bring together trainee representatives and specialty leads from postgraduate medical training programmes across the three London areas, to consider issues of mutual interest in relation to Genitourinary Medicine training, and to foster and share good training practice Pan-London.

 Useful Information and Links